• Skip to primary navigation

 Jump to Recipe

-Instant Pot Broccoli Cheddar Soup is one of my favorite soups to have for lunch.
-When made right, this soup is thick, flavorful, and rich, with the perfect balance of sharp cheddar cheese and broccoli.
-Pressure Cooker Broccoli Cheddar Soup recipe is all of those things.
+Instant Pot Broccoli Cheddar Soup is a fan favorite Instant Pot soup recipe.
+When made right, this soup is thick, flavorful, and rich, with the perfect balance between the sharp cheddar cheese and broccoli.
+This Pressure Cooker Broccoli Cheddar Soup recipe is all of those things.
 We love it.
 I hope you do, too!

 Broccoli Cheddar Soup in a gray bowl and spoon on wooden background